sylefeb/Silice/projects/hdmi_test/README.md

 - `hdmi_ddr_shifter` takes all three R,G,B TMDS encoded signals, and shifts them into the output pins, two at a time,
 - `hdmi` is the main algorithm that implements the controller and uses the other two algorithms.

 The overall flow is as follows: three TMDS encoders receive the 8-bits RGB colors, turn them into three 10 bits vectors, that are then shifted (serialized) and output to the three corresponding HDMI differential pairs.
 The last (fourth) pair carries the pixel clock for synchronization.

 I will not detail the TMDS encoder -- the important thing to keep in mind is that it encodes a byte into ten bits to be sent.
-The goal of this encoder is to obtain a very stable and reliable serial communication (see also links below).
+The goal of this encoder is to obtain a very stable and reliable high speed serial communication (see also links below).

-The controller assumes that the base clock is 25 MHz.
+The HDMI controller assumes that the base clock is 25 MHz.
 For a 640x480 8-bits RGB signal we need a 25 MHz pixel clock, so that matches the base clock.
-Each byte (RGB) is encoded onto ten bits by the TMDS encoder, so we have to send 10 bits at each pixel clock on each component differential pair.
+Each byte (RGB) is however encoded onto ten bits by the TMDS encoder, so we have to send 10 bits at each pixel clock on each component's differential pair.
-This means we have to send each component at ten times the pixel clock: 250 MHz.
+This means we have to send the bits at ten times the pixel clock: 250 MHz.

 This starts to be a fairly high frequency.
 To reduce the pressure on the place and route, we instead use a 125 MHz clock and output the ten bits over five clock cycles.
 How is that possible?
-We use a [DDR output](https://en.wikipedia.org/wiki/Double_data_rate), that outputs one bit on the clock positive edge, and another bit on the clock negative edge.
-This is a vendor specific primitive, that is however very commonly used and available.
+We use a [DDR output](https://en.wikipedia.org/wiki/Double_data_rate), that outputs one bit on the clock's positive edge, and another bit on the clock's negative edge.
+This requires a vendor specific primitive, that is however very commonly used and available.

 The 125 MHz clock is generated here:
 ```c